hyperledger-archives/indy-sdk/vcx/docs/getting-started/getting-started.md

 ## What Indy, Libindy and Libvcx are and Why They Matter

 Indy provides a software ecosystem for private, secure, and powerful identity, and libindy enables clients for it.
 Indy puts people — not the organizations that traditionally centralize identity — in charge of decisions about their own privacy and disclosure.
-Libvcx is library on top of libindy which simplifies credential exchange.
+Libindy is a low level library that provides fine configuration, Libvcx is higher-level library on top of libindy which simplifies credential exchange.
+Libvcx is concentrated on hiding low-level details and increasing application development efficiency.
 This enables all kinds of rich innovation: connection contracts, revocation, novel payment workflows, asset and document management features, creative forms of escrow, curated reputation, integrations with other cool technologies, and so on.

 Indy uses open-source, distributed ledger technology.
 These ledgers are a form of database that is provided cooperatively by a pool of participants, instead of by a giant database with a central admin.
 Data lives redundantly in many places, and it accrues in transactions orchestrated by many machines.
 Strong, industry-standard cryptography protects it.
 Best practices in key management and cybersecurity pervade its design.
 The result is a reliable, public source of truth under no single entity’s control, robust to system failure, resilient to hacking, and highly immune to subversion by hostile entities.